bemson/salt/README.md

   var pkg = this, // alias the function scope
-    flow = pkg.flow, // the internal api for accessing the flow current = pkg.states[flow.currentIndex]; // the current state - customized according to it's init method console.log('Stopped on "', current.name, '", at ,' current.location');
+    flow = pkg.flow, // the internal api for accessing the flow current = pkg.states[flow.currentIndex]; // the current state - customized according to it's init method console.log('Stopped on "', current.name, '", at ,' current.location);
   if (flow.targetIndex === -1) {
     console.log('This is the end of the journey!');
   } else {